This leaf sorting activity board uses real leaves! Sort by colour, shape, or size!

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!

 It’s official.
-I am unable to go for a walk at this time of year without collecting handfuls of beautiful-coloured leaves.
+I am unable to go for a walk at this time of year without collecting handfuls of beautiful-colored leaves.
 Last year we attempted to make a Fall Leaf Wreath by preserving the leaves.
 Sadly they didn’t make it to this year without going dry and crispy.

 After reading Glittering Muffin’s post Real Fall Leaf Magnets I was completely inspired by their GENIUS idea to run the leaves through a laminator!
 F and I went out that afternoon to collect a load.
 Oh, and the next day, too.
 Then I popped out into the front yard and collected a few more… Anyway, here’s how I made our Real Leaf Sorting Activity Board